Reclaimed Water: Is It Safe?

 The City of Flagstaff has been a leader in the direct use of reclaimed water since the 1960s.
 In fact, reclaimed water accounts for about 20% of our total water use each year.
 We have made significant investments in our treatment technology to provide the highest quality reclaimed water.
 Still, many people have questions and concerns about the safety of this resource.

 As a result, the City has undertaken several efforts to develop a water policy for the community and explore the potential issues associated with using reclaimed water.
 One such issue is the presence of Contaminants of Emerging Concern (CECs) — pharmaceuticals, personal care products, endocrine disrupters, and antibiotic resistance genes — in reclaimed water.
 In 2013, we convened an Advisory Panel to help us understand what CECs mean to Flagstaff.
-The Panel, which consists of 12 local, state, and nationally recognized researchers, scientists, and industry professionals, released an Interim Report (PDF) outlining its findings and recommendations and is expected to release an update in 2017.
+The Panel, which consists of 12 local, state, and nationally recognized researchers, scientists, and industry professionals, released an Interim Report (PDF) outlining its findings and recommendations and updated the report in January of 2018.

 CEC concentrations are very, very low in Flagstaff’s water — as they are in most communities.
 To put this into perspective, you would have to drink tens to hundreds of thousands — if not millions — of glasses of water to get the equivalent of a single medical dose (one pill) of a pharmaceutical compound.
 Nevertheless, the City organized a panel presentation in 2011 to help answer some key questions: